David Heinen, Vice President for Public Policy and Advocacy

 - Require members of the association to maintain membership and participation in the AHP for at least two years.

 - Include solvency and non-discrimination requirements for AHPs.
 Under this proposal, AHPs would not be able to deny coverage based on health factors, disability, or preexisting conditions.
+AHPs could, however, charge different prices to some members based on other factors like geography or the type of work they do.

 The House plan appears to address most of the mission-related and operational concerns that might arise from nonprofits if the Senate's plan were enacted.